peterantonarosjr/peterantonarosjr/README.md

 ### I am an Applied Mathematics 🧮 student at Queens College 🏫 City University of New York

-* 📜 I am currently conducting Generative Art Research with [Christopher Soto] under the supervision and guidance of our professor [Christopher Hanusa], who operates the [Experimental Mathematics Laboratory at Queens College].
+* 📜 I am currently conducting Generative Art Research with [Christopher Soto] under the supervision and guidance of our professor [Christopher Hanusa], who operates the [Experimental Mathematics Laboratory at Queens College]
-*
+* 📚 I am currently reading about the optimization of algorithms to cute energy consumption
+* ⚡ A future goal of mine is to contribute to an open source project

 ### Personal Website